Entropy (information theory): Introduction

 The core idea of information theory is that the "informational value" of a communicated message depends on the degree to which the content of the message is surprising.
 If a highly likely event occurs, the message carries very little information.
 On the other hand, if a highly unlikely event occurs, the message is much more informative.
 For instance, the knowledge that some particular number will not be the winning number of a lottery provides very little information, because any particular chosen number will almost certainly not win.
-However, knowledge that a particular number will win a lottery has high informational value because it communicates the outcome of a very low probability event.
+However, knowledge that a particular number will win a lottery has high informational value because it communicates the occurrence of a very low probability event.